-For participants in these small employer plans, the annual contribution limit is currently $13,500.
-For those over age 50, an additional $3,000 catch-up contribution is allowed.
+For participants in these small employer retirement plans, the annual contribution limit is currently $15,500.
+For those over age 50, an additional $3,500 catch-up contribution is allowed.

-If you are covered by a high deductible health insurance plan and contributing to a Health Savings Account (HSA), at age 55, you can make catch-up contributions.
+If you are covered by a high deductible health insurance plan and choose to fund a Health Savings Account (HSA), the contribution limits have increased in 2023.
+The new contribution limits are $3,850 (Single) and $7,750 (Married).
+If you are at least 55 years old, you also have the ability to make catch-up contributions to your HSA.

 The Health Savings Account is a great savings mechanism since it offers what we refer to as “Triple Tax-Free Benefits," which can consist of the following: